BlopaSc/ML-Library/README.md

 **Constructor parameters:**

-1. `data`: Original data to use to construct the tree.
+1. `data`: Original data to use to construct the tree, this data must have passed through the appropriate pre-processing.
 2. `descriptor`: Must contain at least `target`, `columns`, `categorical` and `numerical`.
-Optioanl: `weight`.
+Optional: `weight`.
+The descriptor must have passed through the appropriate pre-processing.
 3. `criterion`: (Optional) May be `information_gain`/`entropy` (default), `gini_index`/`gini` or `majority_error`/`majority`.
 4. `max_depth`: (Optional) Specified the maximum depth of the tree, if zero then it does not has a maximum depth (0 by default).
-5. `preprocess`: (Optional) List of preprocessor objects to be applied to the data before construction and prediction using this tree.
+5. `preprocess`: (Optional) List of preprocessor objects to be applied to the data before prediction in this tree.
+They will be applied in the given order, only the data parameter is sent to the call so preprocessors must assume unlabeled data.

 **Call:**